bsbudhwar/Freeradius-Module-WHMCS/README.md

 Note: Code can be modified based on the dictionary of the Network Access Server (NAS) device by default it is configured with Mikrotik but can be configured with any NAS device.

-Online Installation Charges $125
+<b>Online Installation Charges $125
-Remote Setup service is available which includes WHMCS installation, Radius Server Installation, MySQL Server Installation, Web Server Nginx or Apache and module installation and testing.
+Remote Setup service is available which includes WHMCS installation, Radius Server Installation, MySQL Server Installation, Web Server Nginx or Apache and module installation and testing.</b>

 www.bsbdips.com
 <br/>